massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 1. Locate the **// CREATE A CONTAINER** comment, then add the following code directly beneath the comment.
 Creating a container includes creating an instance of the **BlobServiceClient** class, and then calling the **CreateBlobContainerAsync** method to create the container in your storage account.
 A GUID value is appended to the container name to ensure that it's unique.
 The **CreateBlobContainerAsync** method fails if the container already exists.

     ```csharp
-    ///Create a unique name for the container
+    // Create a unique name for the container
     string containerName = "wtblob" + Guid.NewGuid().ToString();

     // Create the container and return a container client object